-The Mayo Clinic Multidisciplinary Simulation Center in Rochester, Minn., has a new Simulation Medicine Fellowship.
-This fellowship has one available position for a two-year term — July 2014 to June 2016.
+The Mayo Clinic Multidisciplinary Simulation Center in Rochester, Minnesota, has a new Simulation Medicine Fellowship.
+This fellowship has one available position for either a one- or two-year term — starting July 2017 to June 2018, or through June 2019.

-Directing the fellowship, which is officially titled the Schwartz-Reisman Fellowship in Simulation Medicine, are David R. Farley, M.D., and Torrey A. Laack, M.D.
+Directing the fellowship, which is officially titled the Hanson Foundation Fellowship in Simulation Medicine, are David R. Farley, M.D., and Torrey A. Laack, M.D.

 This fellowship focuses on: